frontenddogma/web-development-glossary/manuscript/c.md

 Color blindness
 : The decreased ability to see color or differences in color.
 8% of men and 0.5% of women have some form of color blindness.
 The most common forms of color blindness are deuteranomaly, deuteranopia, protanomaly, and protanopia.&nbsp;[†](#w-color-blindness)

+Color circle
+: → Color wheel

 Color management
 : The controlled conversion between the color representations of various devices, such as image scanners, digital cameras, monitors, TV screens, film printers, computer printers, offset presses, and corresponding media.
 The primary goal of color management is to obtain a good match across color devices; for example, the colors of one frame of a video should appear the same on a computer LCD monitor, on a plasma TV screen, and as a printed poster.
 Color management helps to achieve the same appearance on all of these devices, provided the devices are capable of delivering the needed color intensities.
 Color management cannot guarantee identical color reproduction, as this is rarely possible, but it can at least give more control over any changes which may occur.&nbsp;[†](#w-color-management)

+Color scheme
+: The choice of colors used in design to create style and appeal.
+Colors that create an aesthetic feeling when used together will commonly accompany each other in color schemes.&nbsp;[†](#w-color-scheme)

+Color wheel
+: An abstract illustrative organization of color hues around a circle, which shows the relationships between primary colors, secondary colors, tertiary colors, etc. Some sources use the terms “color wheel” and “color circle” interchangeably; however, one term or the other may be more prevalent in certain fields.&nbsp;[†](#w-color-wheel)

 Comma-Separated Values
 : As a CSV file, a delimited text file that uses a comma to separate values.
 Each line of the file is a data record.
 Each record consists of one or more fields, separated by commas.
 The use of the comma as a field separator is the source of the name for this file format.
 A CSV file typically stores tabular data (numbers and text) in plain-text, in which case each line will have the same number of fields.
 The CSV file format is not fully standardized.&nbsp;[†](#w-csv)